dotnet/runtime/docs/project/library-servicing.md

 ## Approval Process

 All the servicing change must go through an approval process.
+You have two ways to submit your PR:

+- By manually creating your PR using [this template](https://raw.githubusercontent.com/dotnet/runtime/main/.github/PULL_REQUEST_TEMPLATE/servicing_pull_request_template.md).
+- Or by asking the bot to automatically create the servicing PR for you using a merged `main` PR as source.
+This method requires typing an AzDO backport command as a comment of your merged PR using the format `/backport to release/X.0-staging`.
+Examples:
+-
+  - `/backport to release/7.0-staging`
+  - `/backport to release/6.0-staging`

+For both cases, you must:

+- Fill out the template of the PR description.
+- Add the `servicing-consider` label.
-Please create your PR using [this template](https://raw.githubusercontent.com/dotnet/runtime/main/.github/PULL_REQUEST_TEMPLATE/servicing_pull_request_template.md).
-You should also add `servicing-consider` label to the pull request and bring it to the attention of the engineering lead responsible for the area.
+- Bring it to the attention of the engineering lead responsible for the area, so they consider the fix for servicing.